Intervention

 The interventionists will implement research based programs & strategies with ongoing progress monitoring as a part of an ongoing cycle of inquiry.

-Academic and behavioral intervention is the opportunity for students demonstrating an opportunity gap to develop an understanding of skills and/or learning targets during the regular classroom time.
+Academic and behavioral intervention is the opportunity for students demonstrating an opportunity gap to develop an understanding of skills and/or learning targets during the instructional day.
 This is initially achieved within the classroom environment during small group work as demonstrated in the tiered pyramid above.
-The MTSS model demonstrates the importance of providing equity and access for all students, differentiating supports for our at promise students as well as our GATE students, within the classroom environment, by the general education teacher.
+The MTSS model demonstrates the importance of providing access for all students, differentiating supports for our at promise students as well as our GATE students, within the classroom environment, by the general education teacher.
 Strategies, such as UDL and GLAD within a workshop model may assist in providing such diverse and dynamic teaching opportunities.

 Today’s children face a multitude of challenges and pressures that did not exist thirty years ago.
 As such, teachers must learn how to proactively identify behavioral and academic areas of need and address them before students fall behind.
 AUSD Instructional Coaches guide teachers in providing these in-classroom interventions.
 Most importantly, assessment data aligned with effective classroom intervention strategies equip teachers with structured methods for identifying areas of weakness and helping students increase academic proficiency.